-In his homily on Sunday, August 5, Fr.
-Hurlbert shared the importance of developing a devotional life, spiritual practices that engage us on an emotional level with the person of Jesus Christ.
 Jesus said that He is the Bread of Life, but in order for us to understand our need for Him, we need to develop a living relationship with him.
 Devotional practices can be communal or they can be done privately.
-For example, a group of parishioners prays the rosary together each weekday morning before the 8:15 Mass.
-Some others stay and pray it individually afterwards.
-Here are just a few ideas for devotional practices that you might consider:
+Follow the link above for some ideas for devotional practices.

 Journey with fellow parishioners as they share their reflection on the Sunday readings.